IBM-Blockchain-Archive/learn-chaincode/README.md

 ![Body Example](https://raw.githubusercontent.com/IBM-Blockchain/learn-chaincode/master/imgs/registrar.PNG)

-Now that we have enrollID setup, we can use this ID when deploying, invoking, and querying chaincode in the subsequent steps.
+Now that you have enrollID set up, you can use this ID when deploying, invoking, and querying chaincode in the subsequent steps.

 ###Deploying the chaincode
 In order to deploy chaincode through the rest interface, you will need to have the chaincode stored in a public git repository.
-When you send a deploy request to a peer, you send it the url to you chaincode repository, as well as the parameters necessary to initialize the chaincode.
+When you send a deploy request to a peer, you send it the url to your chaincode repository, as well as the parameters necessary to initialize the chaincode.

-**Before we deploy** the code lets make sure it builds locally!
+**Before you deploy** the code, make sure it builds locally!
 - Open terminal/command prompt
 - Browse to the folder that contains `chaincode_start.go` and type: